lj970926/weekly-paper-reading/markdown/(Ubicomp2021)Rader-Point-Cloud.md

 ## 3 Main Idea
 ### 3.1 Synthetic Aperture Radar
 With the basic Radar theory, the resolution of Radar is proportional to the length of its antenna.
 So SAR is proposed to be a method that generates a virtual antenna using the movement of the Radar set.
 In a transmission cycle the radar scatter a chirp and move in a constant speed when waiting for the reception.
 After some signal processing steps, we can final get a Radar image in a much higher resolution.
-The picture below shows the basic process of SAR
+The picture below shows the basic process of SAR.

 ![SAR](../images/wk8_sar.PNG)